 10. QRC Lodge Declaration

-I have read the Terms and Conditions of QRC Lodge and agree to abide by the rules and code of conduct as expected at Queenstown Resort College.
+I have read the Term & Conditions of QRC Lodge and agree to abide by the rules and code of conduct as expected at Queenstown Resort College.
 I also acknowledge that my contract is for Term 1 & 2.

 11. International Students